munificent/craftinginterpreters/book/local-variables.md

 the next instruction will be the `OP_POP` instruction emitted at the end of the expression statement and the value disappears like we expect.

----

 Our disassembler is incomplete without support for these two new instructions:

 ^code disassemble-local (1 before, 1 after)

 The compiler compiles local variables to direct slot access.
 The local variable's name never leaves the compiler to make it into the chunk at all.
-That's great for performance, but not so great for <span name="debug">introspection</span>.
+That's great for performance, but not so great for introspection.
 When we disassemble these instructions, we can't show the variable's name like we could with globals.
-Instead, we just show the slot:
+Instead, we just show the slot number:

 <aside name="debug">

-The fact that local variable names are erased by the compiler is a real issue if we ever want to implement a debugger for our VM.
-When users step through code, they expect to see all the local variables organized by name with their current values.

-In order to support, we would need to output some additional diagnostic information the tracks the name of each local variable at each stack slot.
-Since local variables come and go throughout the body of a function as blocks begin and end, we'll multiple of these tables for regions of the function.
+Erasing local variable names in the compiler is a real issue if we ever want to implement a debugger for our VM.
+When users step through code, they expect to see local variables organized by name with their values.
+To support that, we'd need to output some additional information that tracks the name of each local variable at each stack slot.

-**todo: overlap**

 </aside>